zivost/bootstrap-material-ease/README.md

 <b>This repo is a Fork of `https://github.com/FezVrasta/bootstrap-material-design` repository for easier installation and usage. </b>

 <h2>What is this?</h2>
-<p>I was facing issues in installing the `bootstrap-material` bower package and hence I decided to extract the necessary files and create a bower package for my own use and well you can use it too.
+I was facing issues in installing the `bootstrap-material` bower package and hence I decided to extract the necessary files and create a bower package for my own use and well you can use it too.

 <h2>How to use this?</h2>
 <h3>Prerequisites</h3>